 But in the solutions for AM broadcasters, HD Radio is not mentioned at all.
-What is put forward as a six (actually five) step plan to revitalize AM radio turns out to be some rearranging of the deck chairs and little more.
+What is put forward as a six (actually five) step plan to revitalize AM radio turns out to be some rearranging of the deck chairs and a little more.
 Cliff notes version for the FCC’s AM revitalization:

-- Open a one time filing window for AM license holders to acquire an FM translator
+- Open a one-time filing window for AM license holders to acquire an FM translator

-- Eliminating the “Ratchet Rule” used in night time allocation studies for new facilities
+- Eliminating the “Ratchet Rule” used in nighttime allocation studies for new facilities

 - Permitting more widespread use of MCDL technologies by eliminating STA requirements

-- Reducing minimum field strength requirements by twenty five percent allowing the use of shorter towers
+- Reducing minimum field strength requirements by twenty-five percent allowing the use of shorter towers

 While those options may save an AM license holder some money, none of them do anything to improve the technical quality of AM broadcasting.
-Several of them (#2, 4 and 5) will, in fact if widely implemented, reduce signal levels over cities of license, making electrical noise and interference problems more prevalent.
+Several of them (#2, 4, and 5) will, in fact, if widely implemented, reduce signal levels over cities of license, making electrical noise and interference problems more prevalent.
 This is a step in the wrong direction.